This slow cooked brisket with red wine, thyme and onions is rich, comforting, and perfect for a weekend roast or special occasion dinner.

 - 1.5kg rolled beef brisket joint

-- groundnut oil, for frying
+- groundnut oil

 - salt and freshly ground black pepper